How to Replace Your Pool Liner (And When To Do It)

 Measure Depths at Several Spots (Inground Pools Only)

 If your old pool liner has pulled away from the permanent floor of your pool, you may need to cut into it to get an accurate measurement from top to bottom.
-Only cut it if you are confident you are replacing it.
+Only cut it if you absolutely plan on replacing the liner.

 You should get at least three depth measurements.
 Get one in the deep end, one in the shallow, and one in the middle.
 Measure from the liner track in the coping to the floor of the shallow end.
 Do the same with the hopper.
 Also, measure a mid-point on the slope.
 Using string here is also helpful.